Blood Oath (film)

 Blood Oath, known in some countries as Prisoners of the Sun, is a 1990 Australian drama film directed by Stephen Wallace and co-written by Denis Whitburn and Brian A. Williams.
-The film stars Bryan Brown, George Takei, Terry O'Quinn, John Bach, John Clarke, Deborah Kara Unger, John Polson, Nicholas Eadie, David Argue and Ray Barrett.
+The film stars Bryan Brown, George Takei, Terry O'Quinn, John Bach, John Clarke, Deborah Kara Unger, Russell Crowe, John Polson, Nicholas Eadie, David Argue and Ray Barrett.
 The film is based on the real-life trial of Japanese soldiers for war crimes committed against Allied prisoners of war on the island of Ambon, in the Netherlands East Indies (Indonesia), such as the Laha massacre of 1942.

-The film was the first film debut for both Russell Crowe and Jason Donovan, in minor roles.
+The film was the debut for Crowe, Unger and Jason Donovan in minor roles.
 It was nominated for several AFI Awards in 1990, including "Best Film".
 It won the AFI Awards for "Best Achievement in Sound" and "Best Achievement in Costume Design".

+Plot

+At the end of the Second World War on Ambon Island, Australian troops liberate a prisoner-of-war camp and are told by the survivors that their Japanese captors had engaged in systemic beatings, torture, and executions.
+Shortly thereafter, a large mass grave of beheaded Australian prisoners is found in the forest outside the camp.
+The camp commander, Captain Ikeuchi, denies all knowledge of the killings by simply repeating "I know nothing of any executions".
+Meanwhile, the Australians issue a warrant for the Japanese officer in charge of the region, Vice-Admiral Baron Takahashi, who is then brought to the island to stand trial.

+Takahashi denies all knowledge of the executions, saying he was not present when they took place and that Captain Ikeuchi never advised him about the mass grave in the forest.
+In a cold exchange later that night in the prisoner barracks, Takahashi refuses to speak to Ikeuchi, simply saying "there is nothing to discuss".
+When the Australian prosecutor, Captain Cooper, approaches Ikeuchi to testify against Takahashi, who is obviously trying to shift the blame to Ikeuchi for the crimes on Ambon, Ikeuchi refuses by saying his honor will not permit him to do so.

+Meanwhile, Takahashi's lawyer skillfully portrays his client as a sophisticated British educated Japanese officer who had actually respected the Australians.
+Seeing his case failing, Captain Cooper then learns about a secret court martial in which Takahashi summarily ordered the deaths of four Australian aircrew members who had been on a reconnaissance flight.
+Cooper pledges to find the bodies of the executed pilots and puts one of the pilot's brothers on the witness stand who directly implicates both Takahashi and Ikeuchi.